 It’s very unlikely that any changes to pension tax relief, if introduced, would be retrospective, so tax relief you’ve benefited from in the past should be safe.
 However, if you’re worried that tax relief could be restricted in future, you may want to consider making the most of current rules now.

-At the moment you can earn tax relief on pension contributions of up to 100% of your earnings, or £60,000 a year, whichever is lower.
-If you’re earning £70,000 a year for example, that means you’d be able to pay up to £60,000 of this into your pension.
+At the moment, you can earn tax relief on pension contributions of up to 100% of your earnings, or £60,000 a year, whichever is lower.
+If you’re earning £70,000 a year, for example, that means you’d be able to pay up to £60,000 of this into your pension.

-Any pension payments you make over the current £60,000 threshold are subject to usual income tax rates.
-You also can carry forward any unused Annual Allowances from the previous three years, provided you belonged to a pension scheme during those years.
+Any pension payments you make over the current £60,000 threshold are subject to the usual income tax rates.
+You can also carry forward any unused Annual Allowances from the previous three years, provided you belonged to a pension scheme during those years.
 You can learn more about carry forward in our guide Pension carry forward explained.

 Impact on pension allowances

-The fact that it wasn’t included in the manifesto means that most assume Labour has scrapped plans to reintroduce it.
 Find out more about pension allowances in our articles Labour u-turns on pension Lifetime Allowance and How do pension allowances work?

 At the moment, if you’ve been auto-enrolled into your employer’s workplace pension scheme, the minimum contribution is 8% of ‘qualifying earnings’.
 Of that 8%, your employer can’t contribute less than 3%, but they can pay as much of the 8% as they want.
 If you’re not sure how much you should be putting away for the future, read our article How much should I save for retirement?